AntoManuele/Visual-Servoing-IBVS-vs-PBVS/README.md

 The project is a simple comparison between the classical and most famous approaches to visual servoing: Image Based and Position Based.
 In order to do that, a Pinhole camera model has been used.

-The file are organized as follows:
+The files are organized as follows:

 - **reference_systems.m** : script that shows the reference systems *world frame* and *camera frame*;
 - **camera.m** : It is the main matlab sript.
 It simulates the projection in the image plane of a point and a rectangle, located in front of the camera at a fixed distance and creates the relative plots;